jorendorff/computer-chess/jorendorff+rust/README.md

 *   spread the work across multiple cores (should be easy in Rust)
 *   add a transposition table (a little easier in Rust than in Haskell)
 *   profile it

+## To play

+    cargo run --release

+Or if you prefer you can run this in `xbench` like so:

+    cargo build --release
+    xboard -fcp './target/release/jorendorff_rust --xboard'

+The program also plays a few other games, like:

+    ./target/release/jorendorff_rust --pennies
+    ./target/release/jorendorff_rust --fifteen
+    ./target/release/jorendorff_rust --othello